MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

-# MassBank Record Format 2.5.1
+# MassBank Record Format 2.5.2
-MassBank Consortium (July 27, 2021)
+MassBank Consortium (September 22, 2021)

 #### Updated
 - **July 2021**: Move to a semantic versioning scheme X.Y.Z with Z increases for changes in the description or fixing of typos, Y increases for changes that also change the Validator software and X increases with changes that break compatibility with older versions of the software.